-It looks like a pretty nice reissue is coming our way.
-The Swiss watchmaker Breitling, a company that is as deeply rooted into the exciting world of aviation and space exploration as its archrival Omega, will soon start selling its new take on the historic Breitling Navitimer Cosmonaute hand-wound watch.
-Powered by their relatively new Breitling caliber 02 manufacture-made movement, the limited edition pilot’s watch will be almost identical to the original: the world’s first chronograph that orbited Earth back in 1962.
+A nice reissue is coming our way.
+Breitling, a company that is as deeply rooted into the exciting world of aviation and space exploration as its archrival Omega, will soon start selling its new take on the historic Breitling Navitimer Cosmonaute hand-wound chronograph.
+Powered by their relatively new Caliber 02 manufacture-made movement, the limited edition “aviator” will be almost identical to the original: the world’s first chronograph that orbited the Earth back in 1962.

-Oh, and the small seconds on the three sub-dials (the 30-minute and 12-hour chronograph counters at 6 and 12 hours and a small seconds display at 18 hours) are now not black, but are presented in their natural ‘steel’ color.
-Due to the lack of contrast the solution makes the displays slightly less readable, but nobody uses mechanical chronographs these days anyway.
+Oh, and the small seconds on the three sub-dials (the 30-minute and 12-hour chronograph counters at 6 and 12 hours and a small seconds display at 18 hours) are now not black, but are presented in their natural ‘steel’ color (I suppose, there are either nickel- or rhodium-plated in order to give them shiner, more premium-like look).
+Due to the lack of contrast (the background of the sub-dials is still off-white) the design makes the chronograph displays slightly less readable, but nobody uses mechanical chronographs these days anyway.
+However, if you tend to often find yourself in a dimly lit bathroom (it’s actually good for getting to sleep faster or so I’ve heard) looking at the small seconds sub-dial while washing your mouth with Listerine or a similar substance, the lack of contrast may be a bit irritating.

 Well, of course, the historically accurate Venus 178 hand-wound caliber was, too, replaced with a modern Breitling caliber 02, also manually wound.
 As usual, the movement is officially certified by COSC as a full-fledged chronometer.